k-kashapov/HashTable/README.md

 * Judging by the ```perf``` output, the slowest function was TableFind itself, as it does a lot of safety checks in runtime.
 So we have decided to optimize it first.

-The first step was to reduce the number of conditional jumps as they are highly inefficient.
-This was done by replacing conditional jumps with conditional moves.

-This reduced the number of cycles TableFind is executed from 1.6 Bil to 800 Mil.

-After this, we have found that the prologue of the TableFind function requires significant time.
-So the next step to optimize it was making this function inline.
+We have found that the prologue of the TableFind function requires significant time.
+So the first step is to make this function inline.

 <img src="https://user-images.githubusercontent.com/52855633/168487189-b3dc61a0-fa07-42e2-98f0-48835ada5e79.png" width = 50%>